-- TRISB<1> bit needs to be set and TRISB<2> bit cleared in order to configure pins RB2/TX/CK and RB1/RX/DT as the Universal Synchronous Asynchronous Receiver Transmitter pins. - Enable the synchronous slave serial port by setting bits SYNC and SPEN and clearing bit CSRC. - 3.
+- 1. TRISB<1> and TRISB<2> should both be set to '1' to configure the RB1/RX/DT and RB2/TX/CK pins as inputs.
+Output drive, when required, is controlled by the peripheral circuitry. - Enable the synchronous slave serial port by setting bits SYNC and SPEN and clearing bit CSRC. - 3.
 Clear bits CREN and SREN. - 4.
 If interrupts are desired, then set enable bit TXIE. - 5.
 If 9-bit transmission is desired, then set bit TX9. - 6.
 Enable the transmission by setting enable bit TXEN. - 7.
 If 9-bit transmission is selected, the ninth bit should be loaded in bit TX9D. - 8.
 Start transmission by loading data to the TXREG register.